spack/spack.io/_posts/2019-11-19-spack-wins-flc-award.md

 tags: award flc
 ---

-Spack received a [regional technology transfer award](https://www.llnl.gov/news/lawrence-livermore-wins-three-regional-flc-awards) from the Federal Laboratory Consortium (FLC) in 2019.
-The FLC recognizes federal laboratories and their industry partners for outstanding technology transfer achievements.
-Started in 1974, the FLC assists the U.S. public and private sectors in utilizing technologies developed by federal government research laboratories.
-It is comprised of more than 300 federal government labs and research centers.
+We're excited to announce that Spack received a [regional technology transfer award](https://www.llnl.gov/news/lawrence-livermore-wins-three-regional-flc-awards) from the Federal Laboratory Consortium (FLC).
+The FLC has been around since 1974 and recognizes federal labs and their industry partners for outstanding tech transfer achievements.
+Thanks to the global Spack community for helping us make Spack what it is!